A full day of fun in Kokomo, Indiana

 We made a quick stop at Highland Park to check out another iconic Kokomo attraction, the World’s Largest Steer.
 I love these World’s Largest displays – we always stop to check them out when traveling.
 This guy was quite large – he clocked in at 4000 pounds.
 Yikes!
 He’s stuffed and on display in a building at the park.
 We also found a cute little-covered bridge perfect for a family picture!

 Our final stop for the afternoon was Crown Haven Center.
-This was such an adventure-filled outing that I created a separate blog post just about our experience there.
-If you like off-road riding, archery, and/or horses, go read about our Afternoon Adventures at Crown Haven Center.
+If you like off-road riding, archery, and/or horses, definitely check it out!

 On our way home, we picked up a variety of interesting candy and popcorn at the Popcorn Cafe – a tasty treat for the short drive.